Charlie Albright: High school/early college

 Albright attended Centralia High School, where he graduated in 2007.
 He also attended Centralia College as part of the Running Start Program, earning his Associate of Science Degree with Highest Honors in 2007.

 2004

-Albright was selected as the youngest pianist in the Young Artist program of the 2004 TCU/Cliburn Piano Institute in Fort Worth, Texas.
+At age 15, Albright was selected as the youngest pianist in the Young Artist program of the 2004 TCU/Cliburn Piano Institute in Fort Worth, Texas.
 Additionally, he won the Washington State MTNA Senior Piano Competition a second time, the Northwest Division MTNA Senior Piano Competition in Missoula, Montana, and the Olympia Music Teachers Association Concerto Competition.

 2005

 Albright was among the five winners in his division at the Northwest Chopin Competition held in February 2005.
 He played in the festival's Prizewinners' Concert at the Community Concerts Series in Centralia, Washington, and a concert with the Northwest Wind Symphony.

-He was one of seven competitors in the 2005 National MTNA Senior Piano Competition.

 Albright was the First Prize winner in the 2005 International Institute for Young Musicians (IIYM) International Piano Competition in Lawrence, Kansas.

-Albright won the 2005 Washington State MTNA Senior Piano Competition for the third time, in November.